 Do you use keywords in your content?
 The answer to this question is probably yes.
 After all, keywords are a great way to spell out what your content is about and allow people to find what they are searching for.

-It is often thought that the more you use, the better you will rank on Google.
+It is often thought that the more you use, the better you rank on Google.
 But, this is not the case anymore.

-If you want to have a high-ranking website, you need to do more than use keywords in your SEO strategy.
+If you want a high-ranking website, you need to do more than use keywords in your SEO strategy.
 To make Google happy and improve your ranking, you can learn about SEO from Joshua George.

 He is an SEO expert with his own blog and successful SEO agency.
-You can learn more about what you can do other than using keywords if you have been overusing them in your content.
+You can learn more about what you can do than using keywords if you have been overusing them in your content.